qMaxXen/Jarfix/README.md

 # Jarfix
-Jarfix fixes the `.jar` file association so Java applications can run correctly.
+Jarfix is a program that fixes the `.jar` file association so Java applications can run correctly.
 When you double-click a `.jar` file, Windows must know which Java runtime to use.

 This program is similar to [Johann Löfflmann's original Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html), but it associates `.jar` files with only Java runtime versions 17 or higher.
 If no suitable version is found, it will download and install Java 21, then set `.jar` files to use that Java runtime.